scikit-learn-contrib/MAPIE/doc/tutorial.rst

 reliable coverages for *out-of-distribution* data.
 It is therefore advised to use the three former methods for predictions with new out-of-distribution data.
+Note however that there is no theoretical guarantees on the coverage level for out-of-distribution data.

 3. Estimating the uncertainty with different sklearn-compatible regressors
 ==========================================================================

-MAPIE can be used with any kind of sklear-compatible regressor.
+MAPIE can be used with any kind of sklearn-compatible regressor.
 Here, we illustrate this by comparing the prediction intervals estimated by the CV+ method using different models: